 Number of glasses/cans is a 2-digit field.
+Permissible codes: 00-80

 If respondent does not drink sodas, code as 00.

 12. During the last two weeks, did you take any aspirin or aspirin-containing medicines such as Bufferin, Anacin, or Ascriptin?